 The United States established diplomatic relations with Belarus in 1991, following its independence from the Soviet Union.
 Belarus has been led by the authoritarian Alyaksandr Lukashenka since 1994.
 Bilateral relations cooled following a 1996 referendum, which expanded the powers of the president and weakened the parliament, but bilateral engagement has recently increased.
 The United States provided temporary Treasury Department sanctions relief on nine Belarusian entities in November 2015, which will benefit the Belarusian economy, and was linked to the August 2015 release of political prisoners.
-The United States calls for new presidential and parliamentary elections that comply with Organization for Security and Cooperation in Europe standards, and for the release and rehabilitation of all political prisoners.
+The United States continues to call for elections that comply with Organization for Security and Cooperation in Europe standards, and for the release and rehabilitation of all political prisoners.
 The United States has imposed a variety of sanctions against Belarusian officials and entities for, among other reasons, violations of human rights and non-proliferation issues.

 U.S. Assistance to Belarus

 U.S. Government assistance to Belarus focuses on supporting the Belarusian people in achieving a government that respects democratic rights and fundamental freedoms, and promoting a market economy by strengthening the private sector and stimulating entrepreneurship.
 A fact sheet on U.S. assistance to Belarus can be found here.

 The U.S. Government continues to support the development of the private sector in Belarus and its transition to a free-market economy.
 Belarusian authorities have yet to initiate basic economic reforms necessary to create a market-based economy, with seventy percent of the economy still under government control.
 Belarus' opaque legal and regulatory systems and rule of law deficiencies create a challenging business environment.